ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 pip install labelCloud[tests]  # will also install pytest and pytest-qt
 {% endhighlight %}

-Note however, that if there are other people participating in the development it makes sense to "freeze" all dependencies and provide them in a separate `requirements.txt`.
+Note, however, that if other people are participating in the development it makes sense to "freeze" all dependencies and provide them in a separate `requirements.txt`.

 Remember the `__main__.py` that we [created at the beginning](#adjusting-the-package-structure)?
-We already mentioned it will be the entrypoint into the package.
+We already mentioned it will be the entry point into the package.
 We now have to specify that here as well:

 {% highlight conf%}
 # setup.cfg